ksahlin/strobealign/README.md

 StrobeAlign
 ==============

-Strobealign is a fast single or paired-end short-read aligner.
-It achieves the speedup to other aligners while keeping high accuracy by using a dynamic seed size obtained from syncmer-thinned strobemers.
-Strobealign is multithreaded, implements alignment (SAM) and mapping (PAF), and is tested for reads of lengths between 100-300bp and insert sized up to roughly 1000bp; see experiments for single-end and paired-end alignment in the [preprint](https://doi.org/10.1101/2021.06.18.449070).
-Strobealign is not recommended for very short reads (roughly <=80nt).
+Strobealign is a fast short-read aligner.
+It achieves the speedup by using a dynamic seed size obtained from syncmer-thinned strobemers.
+Strobealign is multithreaded, implements alignment (SAM) and mapping (PAF), and has high accuracy for reads of lengths between 100-300bp and insert sizes up to roughly 1000bp; see experiments for single-end and paired-end alignment in the [preprint](https://doi.org/10.1101/2021.06.18.449070).

 INSTALLATION
 ----------------

 You can acquire precompiled binaries for Linux and Mac OSx from the [release page](https://github.com/ksahlin/StrobeAlign/releases).
+It has been [reported](https://github.com/ksahlin/StrobeAlign/issues/6) that `strobealign` is even faster if compliled with flag `-march=skylake-avx512` for avx512 supported processors.

 If you want to compile from the source, you need to have a newer `g++` and [zlib](https://zlib.net/) installed.
 Then do the following: